 Source: Company SEC filings.
 Italicized and underlined values represent comparisons that exclude fourth quarter 2014 and 2015 values for the companies that have not reported complete results, in order to maintain comparability.
 N/C = Not comparable.
-N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held).
-NS = fourth quarter 2015 results reporting not yet scheduled.
-NR = fourth quarter 2015 results not yet reported.
+N/A = Not available (to account for Altice's acquisition of Suddenlink, which is now privately held). nTelos results are as reported for each quarter, and have not been adjusted to account for the discontinuance of its Eastern network assets (discontinued as of 11/15/15).